We’ve all heard about landscaping, but what about foodscaping?

 Many landscapes feature boxwood hedges.
 Hedges add structure and privacy (once they become tall enough).
 Instead of boxwood, you can get the same effect while cutting your grocery bill with rosemary, American cranberry, natal plum, bush plum, blueberries, hazelnut, or pineapple guava.

-Trees & vines
+Trees and vines

 Fruit and nut trees are excellent investments in a foodscape.
 In addition to the shade, a single orange tree can produce 130 pounds of oranges each year, for 50-100 years.
 That’s a lot of citrus!
 Almond, peach, pear, nectarine, avocado, plum, cherry, fig, pecan, hazelnut, walnut, hickory, and apple trees can often produce more food than a single family can eat in a season!
 Luckily, there are plenty of ways to put food by, and friends and neighbors are usually very happy with gifts from your foodscape!
-If you have a pergola or apartment balcony, you can also grow grapes or kiwi.
+If you have a pergola or apartment balcony, you can also grow grapes or kiwifruit.

 Herbs are some of the easiest plants to grow.
 Once established, they generally prefer to be left alone.
 The oils that make them so delicious to us tend to make them less desirable to many garden pests.
 Rosemary, basil, thyme, parsley, cilantro, oregano, lavender, bay laurel, sage, chives, marjoram, and dill can all be grown indoors or out and they make great additions to your culinary efforts, without costing a dime at the grocery store.

 Depending on your local climate, there are many perennial food plants that can add shape and structure to the garden and put food in the pantry.
-Rhubarb, asparagus, lovage, ginger, horseradish, mint, Saffron crocus, and strawberries are just a few edible plants that will come back each year, providing your family with fresh food.
+Rhubarb, asparagus, lovage, ginger, artichokes, horseradish, mint, Saffron crocus, and strawberries are just a few edible plants that will come back each year, providing your family with fresh food.

 Many edible plants are not technically perennial, but can be regrown from uneaten parts.
-These plants include garlic, onions, leeks, potatoes, dill, fennel, peas, and yams.
+These plants include garlic, onions, leeks, potatoes, dill, fennel, peas, and sweet potatoes.
 When harvesting fennel, simply cut off the portion to be eaten at ground level, leaving the roots intact.
 New plants will continue to emerge from the same root system.

 Annuals are the mainstay of most gardens, but they don’t have to be limited to traditional garden beds.
 Lettuces and spinach can be used as colorful accent plants around trees, among roses (pictured), or in containers.
-Sweet and hot peppers, tomatoes, celery, artichoke, and radishes make lovely additions to the landscape, transforming what was simply visual into something delicious and useful.
+Sweet and hot peppers, tomatoes, celery, and radishes make lovely additions to the landscape, transforming what was simply visual into something delicious and useful.
 A note on radishes and Napa cabbage: If allowed to go to seed, these plants can provide hundreds of delicious seed pods that work well in salads and stir-fry.
 The seed pods that fall to the ground can be allowed to grow, giving you an even bigger harvest next year.

-Seeds & starts
+Seeds and starts

 Most seed packets contain far more seeds than you will ever need.
 Rather than allowing these potential food plants to go to waste, you can host a seed party, where guests are invited to bring a particular seed packet.
 Guests then swap seeds, so everyone ends up with the quantity and variety they need to get started.
 Many public libraries are now offering seed libraries, as well.
 Seed libraries allow people to take just a few of the seeds they desire, making the rest of the seeds available to other visitors.

-While it isn’t recommended, due to the risk of disease spread, I have personally used the seeds from store-bought tomatoes, sweet peppers, hot peppers, pumpkins, squash, avocados, and mangos, without any problems.
+While it isn’t recommended, due to the risk of disease spread, I have personally used the seeds from store-bought tomatoes, sweet peppers, hot peppers, pumpkins, squash, and avocados, without any problems.
 I also use potato eyes, scallion, onion and leek ends, and celery bases.
 Many commercially grown food plants are sprayed with growth inhibitors, to prevent sprouting in transit, but you can rinse these chemicals off in most cases.
 Some seeds, however, should not be used.
 Trees, such as apples, are grown on grafted root stock.
 The seeds from your grocery store apple will not produce what you want to eat.